DOC BROWN'S Science-CHEMISTRY HOMEPAGE KS3 SCIENCE QUIZZES and WORKSHEETS (~US grades 6-8)

 Liquid Hydrazine N2H4 and hydrogen peroxide H2O2 have both been used as rocket fuels.

-Hydrazine has been used as monopropellant in rocket engines because it can catalysed to decompose into nitrogen and hydrogen gas very rapidly and exothermically.
+Hydrazine has been used as monopropellant in rocket engines because it can be catalysed to decompose into nitrogen and hydrogen gas very rapidly and exothermically.

 (1) N2H4 ==> N2 + 2H2